 Ratings Systems

-Ratings systems are used for seeding in tournaments, such as chess, tennis and football.
+Ratings systems are used for seeding in tournaments, such as chess, tennis, and football.
 Elo ratings, in particular, are some of the most commonly used.
 Feel free to use available rating systems, or create your own to calculate the relative strength of a team or player.

 Tipsters

 Tipsters are often retired punters who are banned by the bookies for winning too much.
 They now sell their knowledge to anyone who is willing to pay.
 Of course, you need to know the difference between tipsters and fraudsters.
-The best way to do this is to look at their history of bets, and see if they can prove an ROI based on their tips.

 Comparing Odds

 This is the easiest and most obvious strategy.
-If you have an account at multiple bookies, and one bookie offers better odds than another does, you have proven value for a bet.
+If you have an account at multiple bookies and one bookie offers better odds than another does, you have proven value for a bet.
 We suggest comparing odds to get the best deal.

-In-play Value Betting
+In-Play Value Betting

 In-play betting has a huge opportunity for value.
 A team or player could be getting beat for a while before it is reflected in the odds.
+Finding value is all about timing.

+In MMA, before the fight, fighter A is a heavy favourite at 1.38, Fighter B is the underdog at 3.25.
 In the first minute of the fight, Fighter B scores a knockdown.
-The odds will change in almost real-time.
+The odds will change in almost real time.
 However, fighter B will still be an underdog, now perhaps at 2.80.
-You now have a fighter (fighter A) who is rocked, wobbled, possibly hurt, and for some reason still a hot favourite.
+You now have fighter A who is rocked, wobbled, possibly hurt, and for some reason is still a hot favourite.
 This is a good time to bet on fighter B.

-Odds let you know how likely a team is to win – they carry implied probability.
+Odds let you know how likely a team is to win they carry implied probability.
 For example, odds of 3.0 or 2/1 offer an implied probability of 33.3%.
 That means the odds of winning are 1 in 3.

 To win a bet every time, you need to use arbitrage betting.
 Arbs are a way to bet against yourself and still win.
 If two bookies see the same team as an underdog and a favourite respectively, you can bet with both and still make a profit.
 RebelBetting (see above) offers arbing software, which detects arbitrage bets from online bookies across the world.

-View all posts by James Cormack
+WRITTEN BY James Cormack View all posts by James Cormack

 Big sports fan specialising in football.
 Experienced the lows of Vlad Chiriches and Tim Sherwood as a Spurs fan along with the more recent ‘success’ under Pochettino.
 My following of the New England Patriots since 2012 somewhat makes up for the lack of silverware produced by Spurs in my lifetime.